wolkenwelten/wolkenwelten-c/README.md

-Good morning,

-this Project is still in early Development so I highly recommend against writing patches/mods for it, as your work will probably go to waste due to some restructuring, although the codebase is getting more stable :)
+# WolkenWelten

+* mostly written in C99
+* runs at (close to) 60FPS on a Raspberry PI 4(00)
+* contains a custom LISP interpreter (nujel)
+* lets you swing around a proceduraly generated world of floating islands
+* fits on a standard 1.44MB Floppy Disk
+* lets you play together with your friends

 You can watch me develop this game over at [Twitch](https://twitch.tv/melchizedek6809) and if you run into some bugs, have gameplay questions or want to talk about your favorite *nix, join us on [Discord](https://discord.gg/7rhnYH2) or preferrably on [Matrix](https://matrix.to/#/!RKZztYPGhtlgALDvMS:matrix.org?via=matrix.org).

-The newest releases are available over at this [projects website](https://wolkenwelten.net) , along with some descriptive text
+The newest binary releases are available over at this [projects website](https://wolkenwelten.net), along with some more writings about the game.

 # Software Requirments